This post was originally published in July 2017 and was most recently updated in May 2022.

 The elaborately decorated cones at Treats are definitely Instagram bait.
 They also taste just as good as they look: a variety of crushed breakfast cereals are mixed into vanilla soft serve for an extra-sweet twist on your childhood favorites.
 Creations can be ordered as a cup, cone, or milkshake, and some are carefully garnished with add-ons like gummy bears, cereal, and caramel.
 Be sure to snap a photo in front of the colorful mural before enjoying your treat.

-Recommended flavors: The Crisp n' Cream has a nice balance of chocolate and crunch, with Oreo O's, Cookie Crisp, and Rice Krispies Treats cereal, plus Snickers and Oreo cookie crumbs.
-Chocolate lovers should opt for the Cocoa Party, which includes Cocoa Puffs, Oreo O's, chocolate chips, and freshly-toasted marshmallows.
+Recommended flavors: The Crisp n' Cream has a nice balance of chocolate and crunch, with Oreo cookies, Cookie Crisp cereal, and Snickers.
+Chocolate lovers should opt for the Cocoa Party, which includes Cocoa Puffs, Cocoa Pebbles, chocolate chips, and freshly-toasted marshmallows.

 For frozen custard: Adele's Frozen Custard

 What's frozen custard?
 It includes eggs for a denser consistency and extra-smooth texture.
 Adele's Frozen Custard offers two rotating flavors of custard each day (there's a handy schedule online); vanilla and chocolate custard are always available.
 Custard can be ordered in a dish, cone, or as a concrete, a delightfully dense blend of custard and your choice of toppings.
 Note that Adele's is open seasonally, making it a true summertime treat.

 Recommended flavors: The cookie dough flavor—vanilla custard blended with cookie dough pieces and truffle chocolate—tastes even better than the real deal.
 If the flavors of the day don't pique your interest, you can't go wrong with the richly flavored chocolate or vanilla.